dproldan/android_device_motorola_G2/README.md

 android_device_motorola_G2
 ==========================

  Building AOSP for the Motorola MotoACTV.
 This is a work in progress.
-It builds,  but the result has been tested yet.
+It builds,  but the result hasn't been tested yet.

  How to build: